Cookie consent management tool by TermsFeed Experience Dog Sledding and Winter Camping, Norway | Nature Travels

 The Northern Lights are visible from around September to early/mid April.
 The deep midwinter period of December-January offers the longest hours of darkness, which is of course required for the Northern Lights to be visible, while the "spring winter" of March and April offers longer hours of daylight and typically milder temperatures.
 The Northern Lights can be visible at any time during this period, including during March to mid-April.
 While March and April have shorter nights, on the other hand these months can also have a greater incidence of clear skies.

-Private tours at standard prices for groups of minimum 4 persons are also possible on dates by arrangement between mid-December and late April.
-Private tours for smaller groups may also be possible for additional supplement.
+Private tours for groups of minimum 4 persons are also possible on dates by arrangement between mid-December and late April.
+Please contact us to discuss your requirements.

 Prices include local transfers from Lakselv and winter sleeping bag.